ECCC-MSC/open-data/docs/msc-data/nwp_ciops/readme_ciops-datamart_en.md

 * __HH__ : Model run start, in UTC [00, 06, 12, 18]
 * __hhh__ : Forecast hour [000, 001, 002, ..., 048]

-A 24h history is kept in these directories.
+A history of several weeks is kept in these directories.

 ## Technical specification of the grids